DirectoryTree/LdapRecord-Docs/core/v3/model-relationships.md

 ### Has Many (Inverse)

-Now that we have setup a `User` model that can access of their groups, lets define a `Group` model to be able to access its members.
+Now that we have set up a `User` model that can access of their groups, lets define a `Group` model to be able to access its members.

 Since an LDAP group can contain various types of objects (such as